manuelp/manuelp.github.io/_posts/2017-11-16-postgresql-simple.markdown

 * [Opaleye](https://github.com/tomjaguarpaw/haskell-opaleye)
 * [groundhog](https://www.schoolofhaskell.com/user/lykahb/groundhog)

-Recently I needed to perform queries on a PostgreSQL database to automate some activities, and I used [postgresql-simple](https://www.stackage.org/package/postgresql-simple): a nice (albeit somewhat limited^[Warning: postgresql-simple [doesn't support](https://blog.melding-monads.com/2011/12/30/announcing-postgresql-simple/) prepared statements, but on the other hand [Listen/Notify](https://www.postgresql.org/docs/9.1/static/sql-notify.html) is available.]) way to do that that uses [libpq](https://www.postgresql.org/docs/9.1/static/libpq.html) under the hood.
+Recently I needed to perform queries on a PostgreSQL database to automate some activities, and I used [postgresql-simple](https://www.stackage.org/package/postgresql-simple): a nice (albeit somewhat limited[^1]) way to do that that uses [libpq](https://www.postgresql.org/docs/9.1/static/libpq.html) under the hood.
 For further information, see its [tutorial](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html).

 To use it, the `pg_config` program is required.
 You have to install the relevant postgresql-server-dev package (with Ubuntu Linux you can install everything with `sudo apt install postgresql-server-dev-all`).